hipe/tmx/autonomous_component_system/doc/issues.md

              application, these are areas that make calculations redudantly.

 [#022]       [ reader-writer ] AND theory..
+             ( piggy-back a not-yet-defined definition of :"compoundesque" here too)

 [#021] #open our n11n partially duplicates the n11n in [fi]
              ( #was: assimilated c15n into [hu] )